23G/translate/README.md

 Easy, fast and reliable way to do multi language (database) translations on models.

 Yet another?
 Why is this so special?
--Very lightweigt.
+ - Very lightweigt.

--Speed.
+ - Speed.
 This package uses joins instead of models.
 Eloquent models are great but on translations it can become a bit resource unfriendly.
 This bottelnecks that problem.

--Smart URL.
+ - Smart URL.
 Availability to have nice looking urls like /hello /nl/hello /es/hello.
 But not required!

--Console.
+ - Console.
 Nice console commands to make installing and adding languages a breeze.

--Comments.
+ - Comments.
 Comments have been used throughtout the whole project.

--PSR <3
+ - PSR <3

 #Setup